Sam-Hildebrand/Pinecil-v2-Python-Settings-Manager/README.md

 ### graph

-Get a live graph of the tip and handle temperatures, as well as power draw, using the wonderful `asciichartpy` library:
+Get a live graph inside the terminal of the tip and handle temperatures, as well as power draw, using the wonderful `asciichartpy` library:
 ```
-python pinecil_settings_manage.py graph
+python pinecil_settings_manager.py graph
 ```

 ### print

 Inspect a saved pickle file without connecting to a device:
 ```
-python pinecil_settings_manage.py print path/to/settings_file.pkl
+python pinecil_settings_manager.py print path/to/settings_file.pkl
 ```
 Shows the stored firmware version and all settings in a human-readable table.